-Pathology, or anatomical pathology, is a branch of medicine that scientifically studies the structure and functioning of the body during disease.
-The main role of AP is to identify abnormalities that can help diagnose disease, and thus administer the most appropriate treatment.
-Anatomical pathology includes the study of structural changes visible to the naked eye, called macroscopic changes; and changes detected through optical microscopy that are based on basic staining such as haematoxylin and eosin (HE) or other special histochemical or immunohistochemical techniques that identify subcellular elements to arrive at a more accurate diagnosis.
+Pathology, or pathological anatomy, is a branch of medicine that scientifically studies the structure and function of the body in disease.
+The main role of the AP is to identify abnormalities that can help diagnose diseases, administering the most appropriate treatment.
+Pathology includes the study of structural changes seen with the naked eye, called macroscopic changes; and changes detected by light microscopy that are based on basic staining such as hematoxylin-eosin (HE) or other special histochemical or immunohistochemical techniques that allow the identification of subcellular elements to reach a more precise diagnosis.

-The scope of the SIMDCAT-APAT project includes everything from the definition of needs to develop the management platform and digitalized anatomical pathology imaging services in the SIMDCAT environment to the deployment of the platform in the SISCAT centres.
+The scope of the SIMDCAT-APAT project includes from the definition of needs to develop the management platform and digitized pathology image services in the SIMDCAT environment to the deployment of the platform in SISCAT centers.

-The following techniques are scheduled for digitalization: Haematoxylin and eosin, Histochemistry (PAS, trichomic, reticulin, Grocott, etc.), Immunofluorescence, Immunohistochemistry, FISH, cytology (Diff-quick, Papanicolaou), Electron microscopy, Haematological cytology.
+The techniques that are expected to be digitized are: Hematoxylin-Eosin, Histochemistry (PAS, trichromic, reticulin, Grocott, etc.), Immunofluorescence, Immunohistochemistry, FISH, cytology (Diff-quick, Papanicolaou), Electron microscopy, Hematological cytology.